boblemarin/Sprite3D.js/documentation/doc.md

 ###Sprite3D.box( width, height, depth [, idOrClassName] )

 Creates a cubic box object, made of a container and 6 faces, with the specified dimensions.
 If you provided and ID or className, it will be applied to the container.
-All faces will have a className according to their position in the box (front, back, left, right, top, bottom), so you can use CSS styles to control the box's appearance.
+All faces will have a className according to their position in the box (front, back, left, right, top, bottom), so you can use CSS styles to control the box's appearance (_#mybox.front_).

 	// "anonymous" box
 	var b = Sprite3D.box( 100, 100, 20 );